djgroen/FabSim3/docs/tutorials.md

 	* `#!python @task`

-		Marks the function, as a callable task, to be executed when it invoked by `fabsim` from command line.
+		Marks the function, as a callable task, to be executed when it is invoked by `fabsim` from command line.

 	* `#!python @load_plugin_env_vars("FabCannonsim")`

-		Loads all machine-specific configuration information that are specified by the user for the input plugin name.
+		Loads all machine-specific configuration information that is specified by the user for the input plugin name.

 		The below code shows the sample machine-specific configuration yaml file for the *cannon_app* application.